Turtles at the Great Barrier Reef

 Under no circumstances are the hatchlings to be handled and never dig the hatchlings out of their nest.

 The best chance of seeing the hatchlings making their way to the ocean is to take a walk along the beach, at the high tide mark, around sunset or sunrise.
 Please do not walk through the high dunes and vegetation line as you may accidentally trample nests and hatchlings that are soon to surface.

-Please attend a Turtle Hints Presentation or speak to a Naturalist Guide for more information.
+Please attend a Turtle Awareness Presentation or speak to a Naturalist Guide for more information.